OkamiIO/Nomure/IMPLEMENTATION.md

 One of the problems that Graph databases solves is analysis over large amounts of relationships, a good example is described on facebook (at https://code.fb.com/data-infrastructure/dragon-a-distributed-graph-query-engine/):

-Suppose we follow a really famous user, with millions of followers and I want to know which of my friends follow that person, **this is super expensive in the way that Nomure works right now**, it can be distributed operations over a range of data (sharding?), due to the nature of Elixir and FDB this is "easy", but is an advance topic to cover.
+Suppose we follow a really famous user, with millions of followers and I want to know which of my friends follow that person, **this is super expensive if the data is huge in the way that Nomure works right now**, it can be distributed operations over a range of data (sharding?), due to the nature of Elixir and FDB this is "easy", but is an advance topic to cover.

 This problem is simple if I have a few friends, in that case I can iterate over my friends and check if the user key contains my friends and get the result, but if I have millions of friends as the user does it became really expensive with the methods we have now.

-There are a lot of graph alorithms out there, but the real chanllenge is to implement then with the use of FDB.
+There are a lot of graph algorithms out there, but the real challenge is to implement then with the use of FDB.

 #### Possible Solution/s:
 Not planned yet, **For the moment** this functionality is out of the scope for Nomure